-52 For more information on this series and other works by Tim LaHaye and Jerry Jenkins see the Left Behind website at they tend to be "wordy."
+Oral societies tend to use more words to make a point; in other words they tend to be "wordy."
 They take the necessary time to enhance their communication by describing them from several points of view and also using multiple illustrations.
-However, the main point of any communication is not what the illustration or the drama says but what they are pointing toward.
+However, the main point is not what the illustration or the drama says but what it is pointing toward.
 What is important is the big picture-the overall point being made.
 If we fail to understand this, we will consistently focus on the image or figure and miss the main message.
 This is the same way we interpret parables and other didactic stories.
-The point of a parable is what the story as a whole teaches-the big picture, not what the individual details of the story explain.
+The point of a parable is what the story as a whole teaches, the big picture, not what the individual details of the story explain.

-Understanding dramatic language helps solve many difficult interpretive problems.
+Dramatic language helps solve many difficult interpretive problems.

-Every Biblical student recognizes the Bible has many difficult interpretive questions.
-These include unfulfilled prophecies, sequence issues, apparent contradictions, incorrect facts, and other interpretive problems.
+Every Biblical student recognizes the Bible has a number of difficult interpretive questions.
+These include contradictions, incorrect facts, sequence issues and other interpretive problems.